solero11/Med-SOS/ai-dev-prompts/README.md

     ```text
     Please start on task 1.1 and use @process-task-list.md

+    ## Accessibility and Hands-Free Usage Notes

+    - The SOS button and listening indicator are designed for mobile-first, hands-free operation.
+    - Accessibility features include:
+      - Screen reader labels and roles
+      - Large touch targets and high-contrast colors
+      - Responsive layout for mobile devices
+    - Hands-free activation is supported via wake word detection ("Hermes" or "Hey Hermes").
+    - Components are ready for integration with voice input and accessibility APIs.
     ```
     *(Important: You only need to reference `@process-task-list.md` for the *first* task.
 The instructions within it guide the AI for subsequent tasks.)*